psu-arts-arch-3/art-203/lesson-2/assignment-dueling-stylesheets.md

 Each section in the grid is made up of a **column** within a **row**.
 Try resizing the browser to see how the columns stretch to fit the size of your window.

-If you use the classes "row" and "column", each column will occupy **equal widths** to fit within the row: one column would be 12 sections wide, 2 columns would be 6 sections wide, 3 columns would be 4 sections wide, etc.
+Within a "row", if you add the class  "column" to a div, it will occupy **equal widths** to fit within the row: one column would be 12 sections wide, 2 columns would be 6 sections wide, 3 columns would be 4 sections wide, etc.

 ```
 <div class="row">